azetoy/Country_Clustering/README.md

 The same thing can be seen in the DBscan Plot![](Plots/DBSCAN_Clusters_income.png)

-In conclusion, any country that is in the category of underdeveloped is a good country to obtain subsidies if one wishes to establish a classification among them one can for example take the countries with the highest child mortality rate
+In conclusion, any country that is in the category of underdeveloped is a good country to obtain subsidies if one wishes to establish a classification among them one can for example take the countries with the highest child mortality rate.